IvanTepes/Space-Facts/README.md

 # Features

 ### Layout

-This is a multi-page layout, but designed with simplicity in mind.
+- This is a multi-page layout, but designed with simplicity in mind.
 The home page displays the navbar with dropdown menu and jumbotron in middle, below the header text is Explore message/button which allows the user to find information very quickly without the need to have to search for it.

 ### Buttons

-Buttons on this application are made with **Bootstrap**.
-Big, and easy to use.
+- Buttons on this application are made with **Bootstrap**.
+Big and easy to use.

 ### Font

-Two fonts used are a google fonts, called **Robotto** and **Girassol**.
+- Two fonts used are a google fonts called **Robotto** and **Girassol**.

-`**Smooth Scroll**`
+### `Smooth Scroll`

-`On whole site is added **Smooth Scroll**.
-One of testers say that scroll is too strong when **Explore** message/button is pressed.`
+- `On the whole site is added **Smooth Scroll**.
+One of testers says that scroll is too strong when **Explore** message / button is pressed.`

 ## Existing Features

 ### Responsiveness
-  The biggest feature of this site is the responsiveness across devices and screen sizes that we have achieved using [Bootstrap](https://getbootstrap.com/docs/4.4/layout/overview/) layout.
+- The biggest feature of this site is the responsiveness across devices and screen sizes that we have achieved using [Bootstrap](https://getbootstrap.com/docs/4.4/layout/overview/) layout.
-  So with small screens or mobile phones we have one planet per row, on medium screens as tablets we have two planets per row, while on desktop and larger screens we have four planets per row which led to better visibility, organization, readability and better visual presentation.
+  So with small screens or mobile phones there is one planet per row, on medium screens like  tablets there are two planets per row, while on desktop and larger screens there are four planets per row which led to better visibility, organization, readability and better visual presentation.

 * **Small screen, medium screen,large screen.**
 <div align="center">